xScarlife/classic-ui-pack/README.md

 # Official xScarlife Gaming Classic TBC UI Package (Not ElvUI version).
 Before you continue reading the installation instructions please note that this is the 'normal' version of my Classic TBC interface which does not have ElvUI as the main interface.
 I also have a version where ElvUI is needed which can be found on the other Github page link, see Discord.

+Please note that you'll need to setup the addons how you like it.
+I cannot share my settings but if you need help, don't hesitate to ask.

 This package contains all the addons I use in-game.
 Please make sure you follow the steps below before you continue making any changes.
 If you have any problems during installation or you have additional questions, please do not hesitate to ask for help in the Discord server, me and my moderators are happy to help where we can.

 If you don't know how to install addons manually, please watch my video where I teach you how to do that by clicking this link: https://youtu.be/huUvI7O-6lE?t=83.
 Instead of choosing the 'retail' folder you choose the 'classic' folder.
 Just FYI.